exonum/exonum-doc/src/architecture/serialization.md

 implement the [`ProtobufConvert`][convert] trait for any other structure they need to add that cannot be described using Protobuf IDL.

-For example, the protobuf description of the `SignedMesage` in Exonum is as follows:
+For example, the protobuf description of the `SignedMessage` in Exonum is as follows:

 ```protobuf